The Workshop Program is one of the ways in which the Intergroup Dialogue Project works beyond the classroom to impact the wider community.

 In addition to our course offerings, we conduct workshops for a variety of organizations, groups, and departments on campus.
 Our workshops are specifically tailored to foster social identity development, develop dialogue as a tool for communication, and enhance group dynamics while inspiring participants to explore avenues for social justice advocacy in their personal and professional lives.
 Through experiential learning exercises and authentic dialogue, participants gain practical skills for making their offices, classrooms, and student groups more inclusive environments.
 We enable participants to better understand the diverse social identities that comprise Cornell’s campus, and to learn how to communicate across difference.

 Our program has several key strengths:

-- We tailor our workshop to your needs.
+We tailor your workshop to your group’s needs.
 Rather than a one-size-fits-all approach, we can cater directly to your group’s needs and objectives.
-This may involve assistance with navigating difficult conversations, or events that incorporate critical pieces of both the content (social identity, privilege and oppression, allyship) and the process skills (active and empathetic listening, harnessing conflict for learning, and dialoguing across difference) of intergroup dialogue.
+This may involve assistance with navigating difficult conversations or events, that incorporate critical pieces of both the content (social identity, privilege and oppression, allyship) and the process skills (active and empathetic listening, harnessing conflict for learning, and dialoguing across difference) of intergroup dialogue.

 We offer thematic workshops for myriad contexts.
 Beyond purely academic or student group-contexts, we also conduct workshops that inculcate skills needed in professional settings.
 Themes include leadership development, professional development, group dynamics, and the practicing of skills for effective communication across difference in the workplace, among many others.

 Our workshops are interactive and engaging.
 Rather than offering a purely instructional approach, our workshops incorporate myriad experiential activities in small and large-group settings, keeping the session engaging for all participants.
 Furthermore, participants learn to engage in authentic dialogue, and in the process gain practical skills for making their offices, classrooms and student groups more inclusive.

 What are our clients saying about our workshops?